zopefoundation/ZODB/README.txt

 - ZConfig -- a Zope configuration language
 - documentation

-Our primary development platforms are Linux and Windows 2000.
+Our primary development platforms are Linux and Windows XP.
 The test suite should pass without error on all of these platforms, although it can take a long time on Windows -- longer if you use ZoneAlarm.
 Many particularly slow tests are skipped unless you pass